• Skip to main content

 Instructions

-• Wash and soak chana dal for 30 mins. or You can also soak in hot water for 10 mins.
+• Wash and soak chana dal in hot water for 10 mins.
+Later drain them.

-• Add rice flour, salt, jeera, chili powder, ginger, chilli paste, curry leaves to a mixing bowl.
+• Add rice flour, salt, jeera, chili powder, ginger, chili paste, curry leaves and soaked chana dal to a mixing bowl.
+Mix everything well.

-• Bring 6 tbsps water to a boil and add butter to it.
-Allow the butter to melt.
-Then pour it to the rice flour.
+• In a small pot, bring 6 tbsps water to a boil and add butter to it.
+When the butter melts, pour the water and the melted butter to the rice flour.

-• The mixture will turn hot.
-Carefully mix well.
+• The mixture will be hot so mix with a spoon first.
 Pour more hot to warm water and make a non sticky dough.
 Do not knead.
-Check salt and add more if needed.
-Cover until the mixture is used up.
+Taste test and add more salt if needed.
+Cover the dough until used up.

 • Ensure chekkalu are thin and even.
-To prevent puffing you can also prick them randomly with a fork.
+To prevent puffing prick them randomly with a fork.

-• Test if the oil is hot enough by dropping a small flat piece of dough to the oil.
-It must rise immediately without browning.
+• To test if the oil is hot enough, drop a small flat piece of dough to the oil.
+It should sizzle and rise to the surface immediately without turning brown.

 Notes